haoqichen20/phuego/README.md

     -sixt column refers to the pvalues when all the other decreased phosphorilated kinases are used as seed nodes, -seventh column refers to the pvalues when the decreased phosphorilated substrates are used as seed nodes.

-A value greater than 950 indicates a pvalues<0.05 as well as a values greater than 990 indicates a pvalues<0.01
+A value greater than 950 indicates a pvalues<0.05 as well as a values greater than 990 indicates a pvalues<0.01.

-##### rwr_scores.txt
-This file has the same format of pvalues.txt with the difference that values indicates rwr scores
+The rwr_scores.txt file has the same format of pvalues.txt with the difference that values indicates rwr scores.

-##### start_seeds.txt
-First column is uniprot id, second column is phosphorylation LFC (is it exactly the same as the user input?)
+The start_seeds.txt is basically the same as the user input.

-##### KDE_egos.txt
-First column is a seed node, the remaining column are the neighbors associated with the seed nodes.

-##### module_egos.txt
-Has the same format of KDE_egos.txt but refers to the module specific nodes associated to the seed nodes.

 ## 5. Development